Shu30Ann/Denset121-covidx/README.md

     - Mooney, P. T. Chest X-Ray Pneumonia. https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia
     - Rahman, T. COVID-19 Radiography Database. https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database
     - Tahir, A. M. COVID-QU Dataset. https://www.kaggle.com/datasets/anasmohammedtahir/covidqu

+---

+## 📝 Conclusion & Learnings

+This project demonstrated the effectiveness of deep learning in medical image processing, specifically for chest X-ray classification.
+Key takeaways include:

+- **DenseNet121** (fine-tuned) achieved the highest performance with a **test accuracy of 96.4%**, outperforming the hybrid CNN-Transformer model.
+- **Balanced datasets** across COVID-19, Pneumonia, and Normal classes were crucial in achieving fair and robust results.
+- **Explainability techniques (Grad-CAM, Integrated Gradients)** confirmed that the models correctly focused on lung regions, supporting the reliability of predictions.
+- Learned the importance of **proper preprocessing, model selection, and training strategies** in improving diagnostic performance.
+- Recognized limitations such as reliance on Kaggle datasets and the need for **real-world clinical validation** before practical deployment.

+This internship provided valuable hands-on experience in combining **computer vision, deep learning, and explainable AI** for healthcare applications.